Dry firewood burns hotter than wet wood so provides more heat for your home. Burning dry wood also creates less pollution.

 |Let it dry||

-Firewood takes at least six months to dry.
+Firewood takes about twelve months to dry.

 Whether you source your own or buy it, make sure you get your firewood early.

 Firewood suppliers usually sell dry wood.
 To make sure the wood you buy is dry, ask the wood seller:

 - Has the wood been stored off the ground?